hartzogw/AskRowdy-Jekyll/_posts/prospective-students/2022-04-28-how-cani-tranfsercourse.md

 Plan and track your Sotheast degree from your first semester of college with a professional transfer mentor: You'll do that here.
 The transfer mentor will provide you with personal support while you are enrolled at a community college and through your first semester of enrollment of Southeast.
 <a href="https://semo.edu/admissions/requirements/transfer-mentor.html" target="blank">Click Here</a> for more information on the Transfer Mentor Program

-#### What courses can be transfered?

-12 hours of transfer credit (4 courses) NOT older than 6 years may be applied to a graduate program. - These credits must be related to computer science (any non-cs courses cannot be transferred). - You must have earned a 'B' or higher in the transferable courses. - Transfer courses do not count toward meeting 600-level requirements.

 #### How to transfer credit?

 In all cases, over one-half of the coursework required in a degree program must be completed at the Cape Girardeau campus, the university’s Regional Campuses and Center, or through Southeast Online.
-Transfer courses do not count toward meeting the residence or 600-level requirements.
-No more than 12 hours of transfer credit or credit older than 6 years may be applied to a graduate program.
+Transfer courses do not count toward meeting the residence or <mark>600-level requirements.</mark> No more than <mark>12 hours of transfer credit or credit older than 6 years </mark> may be applied to a graduate program.
 Transfer credit must be accepted by the major advisor and is applied to a program at candidacy.
-Before enrolling for credit at another institution, prior approval must be obtained from the major advisor.
-Only credit in which a 'B' or better was earned will be accepted for transfer.
+Before enrolling for credit at another institution, prior approval must be obtained from the major advisor. <mark>Only credit in which a 'B' or better</mark> was earned will be accepted for transfer.
 Credit for transfer is only acceptable if earned from a regionally accredited institution.
 For programs in education, off-campus credit earned from a non-NCATE accredited institution will not be accepted.

 <!-- **Source**: <a href="https://semo.edu/pdf/Grad-GradBulletin201819.pdf" target="blank" >https://semo.edu/pdf/Grad-GradBulletin201819.pdf</a> -->